-2. Link building strategy with content
+2. Link building + content bait.

 3. The future of guest blogging